HeyElsa ($ELSA) List on MEXC Exchange

 • Potential governance rights, depending on project design

 Each project defines its token utility differently.
-Anyone interested in a new crypto listing should review the whitepaper, roadmap, and team information, if available, to understand how the token is intended to function.
+Anyone interested in a new crypto should review the whitepaper, roadmap, and team information, if available, to understand how the token is intended to function.

 MEXC (SPOT) Listing Announcement Overview